ReckonRoy/appdemo/README.md

 ___________________________________________________________________________________________________
 # Description

-In this project I build a User management system
+## In this project I build a User management system
-We are able to peform CRUD operations
+.
+This application enables us to create, read, update, and delete users .
 We can view all users in the database
 ___________________________________________________________________________________________________
 #Technologies